-In the first part of our series on communication, How to Use Slack and Not Go Crazy, we talked about the pros and cons of using Slack for communicating.
+In the first part of our series on communication, How to Use Slack and Not Go Bananas, we talked about the pros and cons of using Slack for communicating.
 However, Slack is only one of the tools we use.
 In this second part, you’ll learn how we organize meetings, how we structure internal documentation, and what we do as a remote team to be effective — from one-on-ones to retreats.

 Monday Meetings and Demos